mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 It cannot be users.

-If a finding matters, trace it back to real evidence:
+If a finding matters, trace it back:

 - Who said it?
 - In what context?